brandonscholten/website/blog/markdown/vscode_tutorial_local.md

 5. A terminal will then open.
 Copy and paste the following command into the terminal and press enter: `pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain`.
 This command will start the installation of the MinGW toolchain.
 This installs the specific packages required to compile C++ into an executable that is compatible with Windows.
     - When prompted to "Enter a selection", press enter.
     - When prompted whether to proceed with the installation, press Y and then enter.
     - Once the command finishes, you will officially have a compiler.
-(Congratulations!)

-6. Unfortunately for us, whoever wrote the installer for WinGW decided not to finish their work.
-So we will have to tell Windows ourselves where to find it.
-This can be done in Settings:
+6. To finish the installation, add the installatiom path of msys2:
     - Open Settings
     - search for "environment variables" and select "Edit environment variables for your account".
     - You should see this window: ![alt text](image-4.png)